QuizUp founder gets back to trivia roots with the launch of Trivia Royale – TechCrunch

 Trivia Royale is, like it sounds, a trivia game in the genre of Battle Royale.
 It’s a 1,000-person head-to-head Trivia tournament.
 Like QuizUp, players can choose to do one-to-one Trivia matches based on categories in a casual way.
 But the real draw of the mobile game is Trivia Royale.

 It starts with 1,000 people who are matched into one-on-one battles around general trivia.
-Each battle includes five questions, that go from easy to more difficult, with 10 seconds to answer each question.
+Each battle includes five questions that go from easy to more difficult, with 10 seconds to answer each question.
 The faster you answer the question, the more points you get.
 The final question in the battle is worth double points.

 If you lose your battle, you’re out of the tournament.
-The pool then drops to 500 people, and then to 250 people, and so on and so forth until you’re down to the final four and the final two.
-Folks who win a Trivia Royale get a ‘crown’ that’s displayed on their avatar, as well as access to the Royale Lounge, where they can check out global and local leaderboards and chat with other Royales.
+The pool then drops to 500 people, and then to 250 people, and so on and so forth, until you’re down to the final four and the final two.
+Folks who win a Trivia Royale get a “crown” that’s displayed on their avatar, as well as access to the Royale Lounge, where they can check out global and local leaderboards and chat with other Royales.

 What’s most interesting about Trivia Royale is that it’s built on the TeaTime Live platform.

-TeaTime, cofounded by Fridriksson, launched in February of 2009.
+TeaTime, co-founded by Fridriksson, launched in February of 2018.
 The platform is not a game in and of itself, but rather a developer platform for game makers that adds a new level of engagement, interaction and monetization to mobile games.

 On TeaTime, users can create an Animoji-style avatar that employs the front-facing camera of a smartphone to let players interact in real time with facial expressions as they play a game.
 Since most users don’t necessarily want to show their actual face to strangers during gameplay, TeaTime uses Snap-style filters and Apple Animoji-esque avatars to let users engage with one another without revealing their actual identity.